Inducted: November 8, 2013

-While not a Colorado native, Bob Lind called the state home.
-He graduated from high school in Aurora and enrolled at Western State College in Gunnison, where he focused on playing guitar to the exclusion of academics.
-He dropped out circa 1964 and moved to Denver, where he became immersed in the folk music scene and took coffeehouses such as the Exodus, the Green Spider and especially the Analyst by storm.
+While not a Colorado native, Robert Neale Lind called the state home.
+Lind was born November 25, 1944 in Baltimore Maryland.
+He attended high school in Aurora, Colorado where he formed his first band: The Moonlighters.
+After graduating, he enrolled at Western State College in Gunnison, where he focused on playing guitar to the exclusion of academics.
+During this time, Lind led a rock cover band known as Bob Lind & The Misfits.
+He dropped out of college and moved to Denver, where he became immersed in the folk music scene and took coffeehouses such as The Exodus, The Green Spider and The Analyst by storm.

 Late one night, Lind wrote a song with vivid imagery and an extended, metaphoric narrative—“Elusive Butterfly.”
-Al Chapman, the owner of the Analyst, had made a tape of Lind and suggested he take it to record labels.
-In early 1965, the singer-songwriter left for California and shopped it with World Pacific Records, and his first session with noted arranger Jack Nitzsche yielded the single, “Cheryl’s Goin’ Home.”
-It had been out for about a month during the Christmas season of when a disc jockey at a Florida radio station flipped it over to the B-side.
+Al Chapman, owner of The Analyst, had made a tape of Lind which included “Elusive Butterfly” and suggested he show it to some record labels.
+In early 1965, the singer-songwriter moved to California where he pitched his new song to World Pacific Records, winning a contract.
+His first session with noted arranger Jack Nitzsche yielded the single “Cheryl’s Goin’ Home,” which serves as the A-side for “Elusive Butterfly.”
+It had been out for about a month during the Christmas season when a disc jockey at a Florida radio station flipped the disc over to the B-side.
 Listeners flipped, too.